tech4Ly/codebook/README.md

 ✅ = Good to go
 ⚠️ = Supported, but needs more testing
+❌ = Work has started, but there are issues

 If Codebook is not marking issues you think it should, please file a GitHub issue!